 Though he said he imagines it somewhere in New Jersey, or the outer boroughs of New York City (think Coney Island), there's plenty of evidence to show it's actually further north.
 For example, the community in the show has a Lobsterfest, which would be common for a small New England town and less common in New Jersey.

 Louise and Linda look almost exactly the same.
-If you look beneath her hat, you'll find that they even have the same haircut; however, the pair has a rocky relationship (albeit one built in unconditional love).
+If you look beneath Louise's hat, you'll find that they even have the same haircut.
+However, the pair has a rocky relationship (albeit one built on unconditional love).
 In the episode "Mother Daughter Laser Razor," Linda admits that Louise has always liked Bob better.
-She's certainly a daddy's girl, and even casual fans of the show can see she looks up to Bob.
+She's certainly a daddy's girl, and even casual fans of the show can see how much she looks up to Bob.

 Towards the end of the episode, the deli worker says he left his boyfriend, and begs Bob to run away with him.
-Bob actually says he'd consider it if he wasn't married, and admits he's "mostly straight."
+Bob says he'd consider it if he wasn't married, and admits he's "mostly straight."
 He ends up leaving the counter, maintaining the deli worker is so out of his league that it would never work.